FaideWW/perseus/docs/source/renderer.rst

 Groups are distinguished by their prominence in the game scene.
 If two areas of a group overlap, the group with higher priority will be drawn over the other.
 Groups may or may not share textures, but one group must use one texture for all objects in that group, or no texture at all (in the case of entities).

-For each object in the batch, its position in the world will be interpolated based on the time between game cycle updates and its position/velocity from the last cycle.

 .. note::